 Users can set up “Price Alerts” to be notified when prices change.
 Additionally, Kayak’s “Price Forecasts” let the traveler know if a fare is likely to increase based on current airfare trends.

 Skyscanner finds the best prices on flights now and later.
 You can also find hotels and rental cars, allowing you to book your whole trip in one place.
 This app will even give you the heads up if flights to your destination are cheaper a day or two ahead of your desired flight date, saving you money if you have a flexible schedule.

 The “Explore” tab lets the user check out destinations, read reviews, and see great deals.
 You can even enter your Loyalty Program information into your profile to ensure you earn miles when you book through the site.

-Travel Apps That Help You Find A Place to Stay
+Hotels?
+Motels – These Are The Best Travel Apps To Help You Find A Place to Stay

 Looking for a great place to stay on your travels?
 Whether close to home or in a distant land, Airbnb helps you find a place to lay your head and allows the traveler the chance to get to know the locals as most of the “beds” are in someone’s home.

 Choose from over 6 million rentals in more than 191 countries.
 Airbnb is expanding its offerings to include “Experiences” also offered by locals, so you can get to know the culture as well.

 You just landed in your layover City and your next flight has been canceled.
 There won’t be another flight until tomorrow.
 You don’t want to sleep on the floor at the airport… What do you do?
 Check your Hotel Tonight app!
 This company works with hotels to offer you discounts on unsold rooms at the last minute.

 Travel Apps That Give You Recommendations